Tips for Playing Inferno in CS2

 It sounds pretty simple, but it only seems so at first glance.
 Now, let’s move on to the attack.

-Playing on a T side
+Playing Inferno on the T Side

 The attacking team should try to control as much of the map as possible, especially positions such as “banana” and “apps.”
 Therefore, the player with the closest spawn to these positions should occupy them quickly.
 The rest control the middle’s push and help occupy critical zones.